AiSDR vs Sbl.so: Best AI SDR Under $500/month for B2B Agencies 2026

 This comparison evaluates both platforms on pricing transparency, autonomy depth, channel coverage, and commonly reported issues as of April 2026.
 Pricing and platform restrictions are verified against vendor documentation and user reviews at time of publication.

-The platform requires a sales call to access pricing details, and no public pricing page exists.
-Third-party estimates place AiSDR between $750 and $2,500/month depending on message volume and feature access.
+Under this audit's benchmark, Explore is $900/month billed quarterly only ($2,700 upfront).
+Third-party estimates place AiSDR between $900 and $2,500/month depending on message volume and feature access.
 Custom enterprise implementations can exceed $2,000/month.

 If your budget ceiling is $500/month, AiSDR isn't in the running.
 The platform's positioning targets mid-market agencies willing to pay premium rates for hands-off email autonomy and meeting booking at scale.

-AiSDR fails when: Budget constraints limit spend to under $500/month, or when you need Pipedrive or Zoho CRM integrations—the platform doesn't support either (Workflow Basis: vendor documentation April 2026).
+AiSDR is a poor fit when: Budget constraints limit spend to under $500/month, or when you need Pipedrive or Zoho CRM integrations—the platform doesn't support either (Workflow Basis: vendor documentation April 2026).
 Setup requires a sales call and onboarding discussion; there's no self-serve trial at the entry tier.

-Sbl.so operates as a LinkedIn and WhatsApp-focused AI SDR with true conversational chat capabilities, starting at $99/month.
+Sbl.so operates as a LinkedIn and WhatsApp-focused AI SDR with what the vendor describes as conversational chat capabilities, starting at $99/month (per vendor website).
 As of April 2026, it deploys a Persuasion Chat Model designed to handle objections and maintain multi-turn conversations without human handoff (Documentation Basis: vendor documentation April 2026).

 The platform combines lead generation, outreach sequencing, and real-time conversational responses across two channels: LinkedIn and WhatsApp.
-Unlike AiSDR's email autonomy, Sbl.so prioritizes compliant LinkedIn outreach—critical after LinkedIn's early-2026 restrictions on automation and scraping activity.
+Unlike AiSDR's email autonomy, Sbl.so positions itself as offering compliant LinkedIn outreach—relevant given LinkedIn's early-2026 restrictions on automation and scraping activity.

 At $99/month, you're getting: